Sending your child to camp

 In a conscious effort to provide a safe and healthy environment for all campers, Girl Scouts of Western Ohio requires campers to provide the following:

-- Resident Camp - A physical exam that has been taken within 24 months of the camper’s stay at camp is necessary for campers, including adult chaperones, who attend resident camp.
+- Resident Camp - A physical exam that has been taken within 12 months of the camper’s stay at camp is necessary for campers, including adult volunteers, who attend resident camp.
 Health exam forms must be signed by a licensed physician.
 If a girl arrives at camp without a signed health examination form she will be sent home.

-- Me and My Gal, One Day Workshops, Troop Adventure Camp and Day Camp - A health history must be provided that is current within six months, unless otherwise specified.
+- One Day and Overnight Events, Troop Adventure Camp and Day Camp - A health history must be provided that is current within six months, unless otherwise specified.